alperyazar/home/_posts/2024-03-27-why-programming-languages-part-1.md

 ![ENIAC](/assets/img/24/9-eniac.jpg){:.centered .lazyload}

 {:.text-align-center}
-[ENIAC](https://en.wikipedia.org/wiki/ENIAC), designed in 1945 to solve
+[ENIAC](https://en.wikipedia.org/wiki/ENIAC), **designed in 1945** to solve
 military-related problems, stands as one of the earliest computers (The whole thing in the room is a single computer.
-Power consumption was higher than 150 kW).
-With a cost exceeding 6 million US Dollars (adjusted for inflation), it was capable of performing only 5000 operations per second—a figure that may seem modest compared to today's standards but still exceeded human capacity at the time.
+Power consumption was **higher than 150 kW**).
+With a cost exceeding **6 million US Dollars** (adjusted for inflation), it was capable of performing only **5000 operations per second**—a figure that may seem modest compared to today's standards but still exceeded human capacity at the time.
 [Photo](https://commons.wikimedia.org/wiki/File:Classic_shot_of_the_ENIAC.jpg)

 ---